Aryan2601/Star_Techies/README.md

 ### User Stories

-1. Admin should be able to update details of customer and delete customer data
+1. Admin should be able to update details of the customer and delete customer data.

 	a.)
-Create a table to store the details
+Create a table to store the details.

 	b.)
-Create Upload section to add details of customer
+Create an Upload section to add details of customers.

-2. User can check bill and pay the amount via Paytm/Cash
+2. Users can check bills and pay the amount via Paytm/Cash

-3. User can check for previous month bill details with help of meter id
+3. Users can check for the previous month's bill details with help of a meter ID.

-4. User can generate complaint and admin will have access to complaint box he can delete complaint
+4. User can generate complaint and admin will have access to complain box, he can delete the complaint.

-5. Admin will create new customers and assign meter id
+5. Admin will create new customers and assign meter ID.

 ***